skyde/Interaction/README.md

 # Keyboard

-One of the main things to improve ease of input is to avoid 'chords' when inputting into the computer.
-Pressing down the left footpedal turns every key on the keyboard into a macro, so all common shortcuts are available.
+Avoid 'chords' (pressing more than one key at once) greatly reduces strain using a keyboard.
+Pressing the left footpedal turns every key into a macro, making all common shortcuts a single keypress.

-I also use a keyboard layout called Colemak Mod DH, a more efficient keyboard layout compared to qwerty reducing hand fatigue.
+Keyboard layout is Colemak Mod DH, reducing hand fatigue compared to qwerty.

-I also use a Kinesis Advantage 2 LF keyboard.
-A very nice ergonomic keyboard.
+I use a Kinesis Advantage 2 LF, a very nice ergo keyboard.

 ![kinesis layout](images/kinesis%20layout.png?raw=true)
 ![kinesis layout alternate](images/kinesis%20layout%20alternate.png?raw=true)